 - 4.00 When a voting member wishes to speak on a matter before the Assembly, the following procedure should be followed. - a.
 Go to a microphone. - b.
 Wait to be recognized. - c.
 State your name and position (voting member, advisory). - d.
-Make your comments 2 minute limit - e.
-If you have motions to make, make them.
+Any motion, either Substantive or Procedural should be made before speaking to the motion. - e.
+Speeches are limited to 2-minutes. - f.
 If you make a substantive amendment or one that is long or involved, you must provide a written copy of the motion to the Secretary of the Assembly before the vote is taken if requested by the President. - 4.1 The proposer of a motion has first opportunity to speak on the motion, if it is debatable. - 4.2 The President will seek to facilitate open and balanced discussion.